MultiCraft/repixture/README.md

 ## Project Notes

-Pixture Revival works for Minetest 5.0.0.
+Repixture works for Minetest 5.0.0.
 It's a fork of Pixture 0.1.1.
-The goal of Pixture Revival is to make Pixture work properly in latest Minetest versions and to fix bugs and improve usability.
+The goal of Repixture is to make Pixture work properly in latest Minetest versions and to fix bugs and improve usability.
 The original gameplay of Pixture will be preserved, only bugfixes and usability features will be added.